News & Resources

 When you refinance your home, lenders will generally require you obtain a title insurance policy on their behalf.
 These policies are called lender policies and only protect the lender in case of any defect or fraud related to your title.

-In order to ensure you, as homeowner, are protected you need to obtain a homeowner’s policy.
-Homeowner’s title issuance requires a one time payment, and your coverage is as good for as long as you or your heirs own the property.
-Every time you refinance – even if it is with the same lender – you need to purchase the lender’s policy - usually for around $160.
-Homeowner’s policies start at about $380 for a house and $200 for a condo, though a premium is added for homes valued in excess of $500,000.
+To ensure that you, as homeowner, are protected, you need to obtain a homeowner’s policy.
+Homeowner’s title issuance requires a one-time payment, and your coverage is as good for as long as you or your heirs own the property.

-Is title insurance a must?
+Is title insurance required by law?

 Keep in mind that even if you do not arrange a policy for yourself, your lender may require a policy for themselves.